MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsBatchPolicyAssignmentOperation.md

 Contains the status for each user in the batch.

 #### Id
-The id of the user as specified when the batch was submitted.
-Either the user object id (guid) or UPN/SIP/email.
+The ID of the user as specified when the batch was submitted.
+Either the user object ID (guid) or UPN/SIP/email.

 #### result
 The result of the assignment operation: Success or an error.